 Financial illiteracy is on the rise

-One would think that with the growing student loan crisis, and international economic warfare between the US and other governments, people are now more educated about how to manage their money.
+One would think that with the growing student loan crisis and international economic tensions, people would be more educated about managing their money.
+However, the reality is quite the opposite.

-The numbers are more shocking among millennials – 76% of millennials lack basic financial education, 54% worry that they’ll fail to repay their student loans.
-Among Americans between the ages of 18 and 26, only 16% reported being optimistic about their financial future.
-Yet this is the generation that will soon be in charge of our economy.
+The numbers are even more shocking among millennials—76% lack basic financial education, and 54% worry about repaying their student loans.
+Only 16% of young Americans (ages 18-26) feel optimistic about their financial future.
+Yet, this is the generation that will soon be in charge of our economy.

-Picture all this with the backdrop of the growing distrust of human financial managers.
-People, even though not fully informed, are desperate to take charge of their finances.
-And they are hungry to learn fast.
+Amidst this backdrop of financial illiteracy, there’s also growing distrust in human financial managers.
+People, despite being under-informed, are desperate to take charge of their finances and are hungry to learn fast.

-If you came up with a creative fintech app that helps ordinary people to effectively take control of their finances without having to know all the financial jargon, you’d hit gold.
-The demand is high.
+If you come up with a creative fintech app that helps ordinary people effectively take control of their finances without having to know all the financial jargon, you’d hit gold.
+The demand is high, and the opportunity to make a significant impact is even higher.

 Mobile Phone Penetration

-There are 5.13 billion unique mobile phone users in the world today.
+There are between 5 and 7 billion mobile phone users in the world by different estimates today.
 That is equivalent to 66.6% of the planet’s total population.
-Ericsson estimates that in 2019 there are 5.5 billion smartphones in the world.
+Ericsson estimates that in 2025 there will be 6.6 billion mobile subscribers in the world.

 Apps are everything on a smartphone and most of them require having an internet connection, so we can safely assume that a large number of these smartphone users have internet access.